jerusalemmoore/capstone/README.md

 Computer Science Capstone Project
 Fall 2021

+NOTE: Please see release notes and version 2 features to come

 I am building an application that allows artists and creators to post their works in a public media space, as well as connect patrons to creators in their local area.
   - The app provides patrons with artistic works for purchase or artists performance locations on a local scale